JorgeMJardim/JorgeMJardim/README.md

-"JorgeMJardim/JorgeMJardim is a ✨ special ✨ repository because its `README.md"
+«Naqusi» JMGarden

-Naqusi
+AZE»MO»AU»thinker»MA»MAGardianA»VEDo»ATIAYN » Boa Noite, funny´people"
-MO»AU»thinker»MA»MAGardian of ATIAYN » Boa Noite, funny´people"
+JMGarden
-A Tittle is all you need?! to shape your mind?!
+»A Tittle is all you need?! to shape your mind?!»

 On Chapter IX: |UFFF|first Nausea|i🤞
  On Chapter I: JMGarden, an infused conscious.